DsosaH/osticket-prereqs/README.md

 </p>
 <p>
   Now that the database is up, go to the browser and fill the database setting fields with the fitting info.
-Finally click install and wait.<br>
+Finally, click install and wait.<br>
   If everything went right, you should see this screen.
 </p>
 <p>